napari/docs/docs/developers/contributing/index.md

 git push -u origin your-branch-name
 ```

-Note if you have followed the [development installation instructions](dev-installation)`origin` would be the name of the remote of your forked repository.
+Note we are pushing to the remote named 'origin' above.Iif you have followed the
+[development installation instructions](dev-installation), 'origin' would be the name
+of the remote of your forked repository.
 If you are unsure
-of the name of your remotes, you can use the following command to check:
+of the name of your remotes, you can use the following command to check and
+ensure you are pushing to the correct remote:

 ```sh
 git remote -vv
 ```

 You can then make a
-[PR](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#making-a-pull-request)to `napari`'s `main` branch.
+[PR](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#making-a-pull-request) to `napari`'s `main` branch.

 ## napari contribution guides